Philip Morris International Inc.

 What is the price forecast for PM in 2026?

-Based on the provided analysis, here is a forecast for Philip Morris International (PM) stock performance through 2026.
+Based on the provided analysis, my forecast for Philip Morris International (PM) stock through 2026 is cautious, with its success heavily dependent on the execution of its smoke-free transition.